Backing up email in Exchange Online

 To learn how to restore deleted items in Outlook, see Recover deleted items in Outlook.

-To learn how to restore deleted items in Outlook Web App, see Recover deleted items or email in Outlook Web App.
+To learn how to restore deleted items in Outlook on the web (formerly known as Outlook Web App), see Recover deleted items or email in Outlook Web App.

 Offboard a user from Office 365

-For more info what to do when a user in your organization leaves, check out Offboard a user from Office 365.
+For more info what to do when a user in your organization leaves, check out Remove a former employee from Office 365.
 This topic discusses the steps you should take and how to secure your data after an employee leaves your organization.